Shérazad Reix

 Shérazad Reix (née Benamar; born 3 April 1989) is a French former tennis player.
 She has career-high WTA rankings of 204 in singles and 219 in doubles.
 In her career, she won seven singles and ten doubles titles on the ITF Circuit.

+Career

-In May 2015, she and her women's doubles partner Clothilde de Bernardi received a wildcard to play in the main draw of the 2015 French Open but they lost in the first round.
+In May 2015, Reix and her women's doubles partner Clothilde de Bernardi received a wildcard to play in the main draw of the 2015 French Open but they lost in the first round.

-Shérazad is married to French player Clément Reix.

 In 2023, Reix was banned from professional tennis for four years and fined $30,000 after being found guilty of six match fixing offences by the International Tennis Integrity Agency.

+Personal life

+Reix was born in France and is of Algerian descent.
+She is married to French player Clément Reix.